hasktorch/hasktorch/examples/static-mnist/README.md

 source setenv
 ```

-Then enter the `example/static-mnist` directory and run the `.setup-data.sh` script to download the dataset:
+Enter the `example/static-mnist` directory and run the `.setup-data.sh` script to download the dataset:

 ```
 pushd examples/static-mnist